about

 hi, there!

-I’m a researcher and content creator exploring how immersive technologies — such as artificial intelligence, augmented reality, and virtual reality — transform human perception and embodiment, as well as the processes through which knowledge, identity, and subjectivity are constituted.
+I’m a researcher interested in how immersive technologies – such as artificial intelligence, augmented reality, and virtual reality – transform human perception, embodiment, and our experience of time.
+My work explores how these technologies shape the processes through which our consciousness, cognition, perception, and subjectivity are constituted.

-Currently pursuing a PhD in Philosophy at the Université de Montréal, I focus on how emerging technologies influence the conditions, norms, and structures of perception in the digital age — and what this means for the future of human–technological coexistence.
+I am currently pursuing a PhD in Philosophy at the Université de Montréal, where my research focuses on the ways in which immersive technologies influence the temporal structures of consciousness and the conditions of perception in the digital age, and what this means for the future of human-technological coexistence.

 ph.d philosophy (2025-)